rick-r/marriage-figaro-norway/captions.md

 odi il marito.
 Per dir che il Conte v'ama ...

-    Hey babe, just cos the boss is sweet on you doesn't mean he don't like your husband.
+    Hey babe, just 'cos the boss
+    is sweet on you doesn't mean
+    he don't like your husband.
     Know what I mean?